MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/vpn-gateway.md

 - Go to Point-to-Site-configuration on the left panel.
 - Click on Configure now in the center panel.
 - Add the address pool (ex: 192.168.xx.0/24).
-- Select the tunnel type, IKEv2.
+- Select **IKEv2** for the **Tunnel type**.
 - Set the authentication type to **Azure certification**.
 - Paste the copied root certificate code in the portal, name it **Root**, and select **Save**.

 ## Download and connect to the VPN Client

 - Download the VPN Client after saving the configuration from portal.
-- Open the downloaded VPN Client zip file and open 'WindowsAMD64' folder, and install the 'VPNClinetsetupAMD64' file.
+- Open the downloaded VPN Client zip file, open the 'WindowsAMD64' folder, and install the 'VPNClinetsetupAMD64' file.
 - Go to **Control Panel\Network and Internet\Network Connections** to see your installed VPN.
 - Right-click the VPN, and select **Connect**.
 - A new window will appear.
 Select the **Connect** button to get connected.